aws/amazon-vpc-cni-k8s/proposals/cni-proposal.md

 #### Troubleshooting

-Local IP manager will have a command to show:
+L-IPAM will have a command to show:

 * Number of currently allocated IP addresses
 * How many addresses are still available